lvgl/blog/_posts/2019-04-25-snapshots.md

 }
 ```

-- Convert pixel to required format:
+- Convert pixel to the required format.
+It is application specific and depends on `LV_COLOR_DEPTH` and the desired output format.
+In this example just a correction is applied on the gray colors.

 ```c
 /** Convert lvgl RGB565 pixel to RGB888 pixel